cygnan/seibu-status-notifier/README.md

 This script is under development and will continue to be modified and improved over time.
 The current release is an "alpha."

 ### License
-This software is released under the MIT License, see LICENSE.
+This script is released under the MIT License, see LICENSE.